boldingd/EclipsePhaseContent/Characters.md

 | Skills | Combat, Tactics, Infiltration |
 | Tags | \/\/ Need-to-Know Only: Previous Identity Disclosure |

-**Note**:
+> **Note**:
-You should probably set a nickname for this account, since it changes handles a lot.
+> You should probably set a nickname for this account, since it changes handles frequently.
-It's original display-name was "8xAkimbo Raging Bulls", so he's commonly referred to as "Akimbo" or "RBs" in conversation.
+> It's original display-name was "8xAkimbo Raging Bulls", so he's commonly referred to as "Akimbo" or "RBs" in conversation.
-You can use `[account-name:ID]`, where `ID` is this account's ID, to get the account's current display name; it will be rendered like this: *Cyrano de Bergerac's Pansexual Cephalopod Understudy*.
+> You can use `[account-name:ID]`, where `ID` is this account's ID, to get the account's current display name; it will be rendered like this: *Cyrano de Bergerac's Pansexual Cephalopod Understudy*.
-Within this wiki article, you can also use `[this]`, which will inject this article's current title (which should always be his display name).
+> Within this wiki article, you can also use `[this]`, which will inject this article's current title (which should always be his display name).

 Commonly called "Akimbo" or "RBs," *Cyrano de Bergerac's Pansexual Cephalopod Understudy* is a sentinel known for his effectiveness in combat and infiltration roles, and more recently for his support and advisory work.
 He has an excellent track-record and good feedback; his only real demerits are a slightly irritable personal style and being more than a little gung-ho.